 This statement sets out Ballyvesey Holdings Limited's actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 1 April 2015 to 31 March 2016.

 As part of the Transport Services sector, the organisation recognises it has a responsibility to take a robust approach to slavery and human trafficking.
 The organisation is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring its supply chains are free from slavery and human trafficking.